OrchardCMS/OrchardCore.Commerce/Readme.md

 Orchard Core represents a major evolution of the Orchard design principles, and is sufficiently different that running Nwazet Commerce on it will necessitate significant work.
 As such, we've decided that starting from a blank slate was the best way to go, so we'll port Nwazet Commerce piece by piece, being careful to accurately apply Orchard Core's new design principles.
 We also decided to adopt a new name, that gets rid of the now obsolete origins, and establishes our ambition for the module to become the go-to commerce module for Orchard Core.

 This work is in its initial design phases.
 There's a lot of work to do, and yes, we do welcome participation in any shape or form.

-The work will focus at first on porting a [minimum viable feature set](https://github.com/OrchardCMS/OrchardCore.Commerce/milestone/1).
+The first stage of this was the [minimum viable feature set](https://github.com/OrchardCMS/OrchardCore.Commerce/milestone/1) which has now been released to NuGet [here](https://www.nuget.org/packages/OrchardCore.Commerce/1.0.0).

-### Done

-- Product, price, and inventory parts and/or fields (those were a single part in Nwazet)
-  - Note: not all products have a price
-- Shopping cart
-- Base infrastructure for payment, plus one implementation (Stripe)

-### To do

-- Checkout (probably redesigned around Orchard Workflows)
-- Order content type and management screens (including a redesign and refactoring of the order part)
-- Workflow activities

-Globalization should be taken into account at every step.
+See the [discussions page](https://github.com/OrchardCMS/OrchardCore.Commerce/discussions) for the latest news and announcements.

 ## Setting up your dev environment